bitrise-io/devcenter/_articles/en/api/Managing build artifacts.md

 ---
-title: Managing build artifacts - draft
+title: Managing build artifacts
 redirect_from: []
-date: '2019-04-26T12:38:56+00:00'
-published: false
+menu:
+  api:
+    weight: 21

 ---
-If you add the `Deploy to bitrise.io` step to your workflow, once the build has run, you can access the [build's artifacts](/builds/build-artifacts-online/) in the `APPS & ARTIFACTS` tab.
+If you add the `Deploy to bitrise.io` step to your workflow, once the build has run, you can access the [build’s artifacts](/builds/build-artifacts-online/) in the `APPS & ARTIFACTS` tab.
 You can manage the generated artifacts with our API.
-The following endpoints can list a build's artifacts, output a specific artifact, update or even delete an artifact.
+The following endpoints can list a build’s artifacts, output a specific artifact, update or even delete an artifact.

-Let's see how!
+Let’s see how!

+Endpoint

 |Endpoint   |Function |
 |---|---|